-b) What are the school's arrangements for assessing and reviewing the progress of pupils with SEN?
+a) What are the school's arrangements for assessing and reviewing the progress of pupils with SEN?

 Every pupil in the school has their progress reviewed regularly and this information will be shared with both parents and pupils.
-We provide an annual report to parents on their child's progress, at the end of the school year.
+We provide an annual report to parents on their child's progress, normally at the end of the school year.

 Where a pupil is receiving SEN support, we provide feedback to parents more regularly.
-We give verbal feedback to parents as often as is possible.
+We use home school books to give daily feedback on how a child has been at school that day.
 We also contact parents by phone or email where we have specific feedback or need to discuss specific achievements, concerns or observations.
-Parents of those children with pupil passports or EHCP will also meet to review and discuss targets.
+We also have a review meeting at least three times each year.
 Some pupils with SEN may have more frequent reviews if they are required.